myrmlbst/docker-secured-containerization/README.md

-# Security Concepts in Docker
+# Security & Memory Concepts in Docker

 This repository contains basic security concepts that should be applied in order to keep dockerized applications safe and secure.